 Justin Tucker nailed a 49-yard field goal into the windy rain as time expired, giving the Ravens a 20-17 win against the San Francisco 49ers for a franchise-record eighth straight regular-season win.
 Tucker’s kick came after quarterback Lamar Jackson converted a critical fourth-and-1 from the Ravens’ 44-yard line with 4:39 left in the game, and the Ravens and their ball-control offense made sure the 49ers’ offense never got back on the field.

 Here are five quick impressions of the win, which gives the Ravens a 10-2 record for the first time in franchise history:

 1. Jackson and the Ravens showed they can grind out a win against an excellent team.

 This was a test Jackson and the Ravens needed to pass.
-Their dominance the past month had been so impressive -- with four wins against playoff-caliber teams by 14, 17, 34 and 39 points -- that they hadn't even trailed in more than a month.
+Their dominance the past month had been so impressive — with four wins over playoff-caliber teams by 14, 17, 34 and 39 points — that they hadn’t even trailed in more than a month.